vidardb/pgrocks-fdw/README.md

 ```

-# Limitations

-- This foreign data wrapper does not support NULL values for now.

 # Testing

 We have tested certain typical SQL statements and will add more test cases later.
 The test scripts are in the test/sql folder.
 The corresponding results can be found in the test/expected folder.
 You can run the tests in the following way: